Multilayer bootstrap networks: Multilayer bootstrap networks

-MBN is trained layer-by-layer.
-For training each layer given a $d$-dimensional input data set $\mathcal{X} = \left\{\mathbf{x}_1,\ldots,\mathbf{x}_n \right\}$ either from the lower layer or from the original data space, we simply need to focus on training each $k$-centers clustering, which consists of the following three steps:
+For training each layer given a $d$-dimensional input data set $\mathcal{X} = \left\{\mathbf{x}_1,\ldots,\mathbf{x}_n \right\}$ either from the lower layer or from the original data space, we simply need to focus on training each $k$-centroids clustering, which consists of the following steps: